 About the Author

-Indie author Crystal Frost is a transplant, and current resident, to the snow-capped mountains of Utah.
+Indie author Crystal Frost is a transplant, and current resident, of the snow-capped mountains of Utah.
 When she's not working on her writing, she spends most of her time being a mom to three rambunctious children.
 She can also be found reading, talking to herself, helping others through fitness, pretending to write, hanging out with her husband, attempting to be an artist, staring at the stars, obsessing over books, Harry Potter, and mugs, and attempting to train her crazy, hyper-excited poodle Merlin who will not relax unless he is in the laundry room.

 At nine years old, Crystal was diagnosed with Scotopic Sensitivity Syndrome (what is now known as Irlen Syndrome - a neurological disorder that runs in families and affects her father and one of her sisters as well) and dyslexia.
-With the aid of Irlen Institutes colorful lenses, Crystal was able to read without headaches, without pain, without words changing, moving, or disappearing.
+With the aid of Irlen Institutes' colorful lenses, Crystal was able to read without headaches, without pain, and without words changing, moving, or disappearing.
 She discovered a love for reading and sought out anything having to do with animals or fantasy.
 These worlds and stories fed her imagination and invigorated her storytelling.

 At twelve years old, Crystal wrote a biography on Christopher Paolini and discovered he was only fifteen when he began writing Eragon, nineteen when he self-published.
 It was then that she felt a burning desire to become an author.